Important things for employers to know about the menopause and how it affects women in the workplace.

 What employers should know about the menopause

 - Menopausal women are the fastest growing demographic in the workforce (Professor Jo Brewis, co-author Government Report on Menopause).
-According to the Faculty of Occupational Medicine, almost 8 out of 10 of menopausal women are in work.
+According to the Faculty of Occupational Medicine Faculty of Occupational Medicine, almost eight out of 10 of menopausal women are in work.

 - Peri-menopause can occur for women from their mid-30s (or earlier) and is the period leading up to menopause.
 It is the beginning of a loss of oestrogen and progesterone.
 Women experience peri-menopause for several years.
 Once menstruation has ceased for 12 continuous months a women is deemed to have hit menopause – and is then considered to be post-menopausal – and the next stage begins with a slightly different label.
 This is the part when the majority of the oestrogen has almost certainly ‘left the building’ and there are physical effects due to the continuation of the effects of the loss of those hormones.